maniospas/storyengine/README.md

 <<< start
 ```

-## Testing your stories
+## Testing stories

 Before going on, I should also mention
-the you can have automated testing that randomly wades
+the you can have testing that randomly wades
 through options of your story.
-This will catch most
+This is called fuzz testing in computer
-conceivable errors, such as unused story segments, pointing
+science and will find a lot of errors, such as unused story segments,
-to missing, and so on.
+pointing to missing, and so on.
 These errors would otherwise
 appear as encountered while running stories.
 Testing also
 generates for you a visual storyboard to get a visual diagram
 of what you have created.
 Do note that it